ARTICLE I: NAME

 ARTICLE IV: OFFICERS AND EXECUTIVE COMMITTEE

-(1) The Schutz Circle shall be guided by an Executive Committee consisting of at least five (5) persons.
+(1) The Schutz Circle shall be guided by an Executive Committee consisting of at least five (5) and no more than (7) persons.
 Within this Committee shall be the following Officers: one (1) Chairperson, and one (1) Treasurer.
-The purposes of this Executive Committee shall be to direct the affairs of the Schutz Circle, to nominate and to solicit additional nominations from the general membership of the Schutz Circle for individuals to serve as future members of the Executive Committee and as Officers, and to form any other committees and select their chairpersons as may be necessary for particular functions.
+The purposes of this Executive Committee shall be to direct the affairs of the Schutz Circle, to nominate and to solicit additional nominations from the general membership of the Schutz Circle (present or past) for individuals to serve as future members of the Executive Committee and as Officers, and to form any other committees and select their chairpersons as may be necessary for particular functions.
 The Executive Committee moreover decides upon the location of the conferences.
 Decisions are made by simple majority.
+In the event of a tie, the chair of the EC will break the tie (even though the chair would be in effect voting again).
 In order to reflect the international orientation of the Schutz Circle, the Executive Committee shall foster diversity and, as far as possible, include representatives of the different world regions.

 (2) Members of the Executive Committee shall be elected for four-year terms and may serve any number of consecutive terms.
-One half of the Committee shall be elected every other year at the bi-annual assembly.
+Members of the EC stepping down from their position shall be replaced at the subsequent assembly.
+On this occasion members of the Schutz Circle may propose a new member for the EC in addition to any replacement that the current members of the EC might choose.

 (3) Members of the Executive Committee and Officers shall be elected at the bi-annual assembly of the Schutz Circle by majority vote of those members present and voting.
 The kind of ballot is to be decided upon at the assembly.
 If, in the judgment of the Executive Committee, an insufficient number of members are present at the assembly a mail ballot for elections may be held.